jpedrocm/noise-detection-ensemble/README.md

 * Download the listed datasets in .txt format
 * Place all these files inside the data/ folder
 * Change their file types to .csv
-* Change their filenames according to the names in the ConfigHelper class attribute "datasets"
+* Change their filenames according to the names in the ConfigHelper function get_datasets

 ### Reproducing